Jung-o/SecureHandshake/README.md

     - Compiles all Java source files in the `hjStreamServer` and `hjUDPproxy` directories.
     - Includes the Bouncy Castle library (`lib/bcprov-jdk18on-1.79.jar`) in the compilation process.
     - Starts the `hjUDPProxy` and then the `hjStreamServer` to demonstrate the SHP handshake process on a streaming application.
+- **`testTFTP.sh`**:
+    - Uses the `WorkingTools/TFTP` testbench.
+    - Compiles all Java source files in the `TFTPClient` and `TFTPServer` directories.
+    - Includes the Bouncy Castle library (`lib/bcprov-jdk18on-1.79.jar`) in the compilation process.
+    - Starts the `TFTPServer` and then the `TFTPClient` to demonstrate the SHP handshake process on file transfer application.

 ### How to Run the Tests